mantidproject/mantid/docs/source/release/v3.7.0/framework.rst

 -  PlotMD now plots points at bin centres for MDEventWorkspaces as well as MDHistoWorkspaces.
 -  SliceMD now reports the correct number of events in the output workspace.
 -  The size of densely populated, multidimensional MDEventWorkspace slices produced by SliceMD has been greatly reduced by using more sensible box splitting parameters.
+-  MD slicing algorithms now correctly detect units in input workspace and set units in output workspace as directed with the BasisVector properties.
+-  Dimension labelling in MD slicing algorithms is consistent with ConvertToMD.

 Performance
 -----------